bholmesdev/simple-stack/CONTRIBUTING.md

 New contributors need the following tools:

 - [Node 18.14+](https://nodejs.org/en/download) for building packages and example sites.
 - [pnpm](https://pnpm.io/) to install dependencies.
-This repository is a monorepo, containing multiple packages that may depend on one another. pnpm offers a [robust workspace feature](https://pnpm.io/workspaces) to manage these dependencies.
+We prefer pnpm since it runs quickly and offers a [robust workspace feature](https://pnpm.io/workspaces) to manage monorepo dependencies.

 ## Initial setup